Reykjavik, Iceland

 Here's the thing about Reykjavik: there is no dedicated gay village because the entire 101 postal district handles that role.
 It's about twenty walkable minutes from end to end, dense with bars, restaurants, cafés, and galleries, and the queer presence isn't concentrated in one block — it's distributed throughout like yeast in bread.
 Laugavegur is the main artery, the spine of the rúntur, and where you'll find both Kiki Queer Bar at number 22 and Barbara Bar further along — the OG of queer Reykjavik, small, reliably packed, the kind of place where the bartender remembers your order after one visit.
 It's anchored queer Reykjavik for years and the energy is unpretentious in a way that bigger cities consistently fail to replicate.

 Kiki runs themed nights that are genuinely fun rather than tourist-facing — check their Instagram before you land because drag programming rotates weekly and the local queens are seriously talented.
-Gaukurinn on Tryggvagata pulls a live-music-meets-queer-friendly crowd that gets chaotic and wonderful after midnight.
+Gaukurinn on Tryggvagata pulls a live-music-meets-welcoming crowd that gets chaotic and wonderful after midnight.
 Húrra rounds out the circuit with DJs and a slightly grittier edge.
 The entire loop — Kiki → Barbara → Gaukurinn → Húrra — is the queer rúntur, and it's walkable in under 15 minutes end-to-end.

 Daytime queer Reykjavik runs through Kaffi Vinyl on Hverfisgata — vinyl records on the walls, strong plant-based options, a clientele discussing pronouns in Icelandic over oat flat whites, and a playlist that's worth the stop on its own.
-Hlemmur Mathöll food hall near the old bus terminal has become a major queer-friendly gathering spot with strong Icelandic-fusion food and an overwhelmingly inclusive crowd.
+Hlemmur Mathöll food hall near the old bus terminal has become a major welcoming gathering spot with strong Icelandic-fusion food and an overwhelmingly inclusive crowd.
 And if you want community that isn't filtered through a bar, the Sambotin — the Samtökin '78 community center on Suðurgata — runs drop-in hours and serves as a genuine living room rather than just an advocacy office.

 Old Harbour & Grandagarður